uwhackweek/jupyterbook-template/book/tutorials/jupyter.md

 to upload them again when you log out at the end of the day and restart anew the next day.

-The user space has a total limit of 10 GB, which is a SnowEx JupyterHub set limit.
+The user space has a total limit of 10 GB, which is a {{hackweek}} JupyterHub set limit.
 You can use `/tmp` for temporary large files and they **are not** persistet after logout.